marioortizmanero/polybar-pulseaudio-control/README.md

 ## Useful icons

 Here's a list with some icons from different fonts you can copy-paste.
 Most have an space afterwards so that the module has a bit of spacing.
-They may appear bugged on Firefox if the font isn't available there.
+They may appear bugged on your browser if the font isn't available there.
 Please add yours if they aren't in the list.

 | Font name                                       | Volumes               | Muted   | Sink icons             |
 | ----------------------------------------------- | :-------------------: | :-----: | :--------------------: |